Revisiting the Jones eigenproblem in fluid-structure interaction: Weak formulation

-The next Lemma states the cases in which we have 2D rigid motions which additionally satisfy $\u \cdot \n =0$ on the boundary.
-We note parts (i) and (ii) of the result can be combined for a more succinct statement involving arbitrary half-spaces, but state the version below for clarity of exposition.
+The next {result} states the cases in which we have 2D rigid motions which additionally satisfy $\u \cdot \n =0$ on the boundary.
+We note parts (i) and (ii) of the result can be combined for a more succinct statement involving arbitrary half-spaces, but we provide the version below for clarity of exposition.